By just by pushing out two little pins, slapping on a new AR 15 upper receiver assembly, one gun can become many guns.

 Think of it this way.
 You’ve spent time and money getting exactly the trigger you want, and the best stock that fits you perfectly.
 Maybe you’ve added a Magpul BAD lever, and the ideal pistol grip for your hand.
 Why should you give all that up just because you want to do a different kind of shooting, at a different distance?

 The good news is that you don’t have to, at least not if you get a spare complete AR 15 upper receiver assembly… or three.
 That way, you can use the same gun for everything from plinking soda cans on the family farm, to sniping steel targets way out there, to hammering feral hogs in thick brush, just by pushing two pins and swapping uppers.

 I’ve put together a list of complete upper assemblies every Black Rifle owner should consider.
 I’m basing this list on the assumption that you’ve already got an AR-15, most likely a 16-inch carbine in 5.56, but don’t worry I have added a suggestion for one of those as well.

-And if you don’t yet, now is the time to buy, as there are tons of bargains out there on 16-inch carbine style ARs in 5.56.
+And if you don’t yet, now is the time to buy, as there are tons of top quality rifles out there.

 But here’s my list of the Best 5 AR 15 Upper Receiver every Black Rifle shooter should think about owning.:

 #6 – 5.56 AR 15 Upper Receiver Assembly: